There’s a place a few blocks from where I live.

 I’ve been in darker places.

 But that one had lights.
 Warm ones.
-And warmer people who didn’t ask too many questions.
+And people who didn’t ask too many questions.

 I didn’t have a usual, but I said yes anyway.